-A. General Standards: In all areas of Sspecial Fflood Hhazard Areas, the following standards are required:
+A. General Standards: In all Special Flood Hazard Areas the following standards are required:

 1. Anchoring:

 - a.
 All new construction and substantial improvements shall be anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy. - b.
 All manufactured homes must likewise be anchored to prevent flotation, collapse or lateral movement, and shall be installed using methods and practices that minimize flood damage.
 Anchoring methods may include, but are not limited to, use of over the top or frame ties to ground anchors (reference the Federal Emergency Management Agency's "Manufactured Home Installation in Flood Hazard Areas" guidebook for additional techniques).